-Our goal is to make this process as painless as possible, but we do need your help.
-The above guidelines will make us better able to respond to you in a timely and thoughtful manner.
-We look forward to hearing from you.
+Our goal is to make this process as painless as possible for you, and the following guidelines will make us better able to respond to you in a timely manner.
+We look forward to hearing from you!

 - Do send your query letter via email, and include the full query in the body of the email, not as an attachment.

 - Do include a writing sample of the first 25 pages of your manuscript (or the closest chapter break) in the body of the email below your query letter.

 - Do proofread carefully and double-space your writing sample.

 - Do be sure to query only one agent at this agency.
 We will not review queries sent to more than one of us.